KhiopsML/khiops-python/README.md

 - with the module `khiops.core`: To use Khiops in its native way (Khiops dictionary files + tabular data files as input)
-- with the module `khiops.sklearn`: To use Khiops with Scikit-Learn estimator objects (Pandas dataframes or Numpy arrays as input)
+- with the module `khiops.sklearn`: To use Khiops with Scikit-Learn estimator objects (Pandas dataframes or NumPy arrays as input)

 ## Installation

 ```bash
 conda install -c conda-forge -c khiops khiops
 ```
-Other install method are documented at the [Khiops website][khiops-install].
+Other install methods are documented at the [Khiops website][khiops-install].

 ### Requirements
 - [Python][python] (>=3.8)